willstobo/spps-brownbags/how-we-build-environments/PITCHME.md

 Lifting the fog on infrastructure as code.
 ---
 ## Infrastructure as Code?
-## What?
-Fundamental block of the Cloud Infrastructure
+### What does that even mean?
 +++
 ### LETS
 ## FIND
 # OUT
++++
+## AWS CloudFormation
+Forget server stacks, we got CloudFormation stacks.
+@ul
+- Fundamental block of the Cloud Infrastructure
+- Write code, get servers.
+- Cloud Magic
+@ulend